 So let’s get started and see how to file your taxes as a rideshare driver.

-1099-K vs 1099-Misc
+1099-K vs 1099-NEC

-Uber and Lyft both consider themselves third party payment processors.
+Uber and Lyft both consider themselves third-party payment processors.
 I’m familiar with this term because I used to accept Paypal payments with one of my old businesses, and only in years where I made over $20,000 and did 200 transactions would I receive a 1099-K.

-A third party payment processor is essentially a company that facilitates payments between consumers and business owners.
-So that’s why you see companies like Paypal, Amazon Payments and Square label themselves as third party payment processors.
+A third-party payment processor is essentially a company that facilitates payments between consumers and business owners.
+So that’s why you see companies like Paypal, Amazon Payments and Square label themselves as third-party payment processors.